Overview

 3. Feasibility studies: new approaches to credentialing and credentialing transparency, alignment between K-12, postsecondary, and workforce data systems.

-4. Other areas might be in scope, interested applicants should contact datachallenge@coleridgeinitiative.org for further information.
+4. Other areas might be in scope, please submit an application for consideration.

 Eligibility

 A wide range of organizations are eligible to apply, including state agencies (e.g., state departments of labor, education, workforce development, corrections, health, and social services), postsecondary institutions (including research institutions within universities), nonprofits with data and research capabilities (e.g., think tanks) and mission-aligned for-profit organizations (that are eligible for grant funding).
-However, because it is critical that the Challenge results in timely and useful products grounded in data and evidence, we require all proposals to include a partnership with at least one state that already has or will soon have data in the ADRF.
+We require all teams to utilize state data in their projects.
 All teams should feature cross-organization collaboration, such as state agencies collaborating with each other and with their local universities and/or nonprofit organizations.

 Project Tiers